Dolpo Camping Trek

 Dolpo Trek (Upper and Lower Dolpo)

-Required Permits: Special Dolpo Trekking Permit, Lower Dolpo Restricted Area Permit, Upper Dolpo Restricted Area Permit, Shey Phoksundo National Park Entry Fee, TIMS card
+• Required Permits: Special Dolpo Trekking Permit for Lower and Upper Dolpo, Shey Phoksundo National Park Permit, TIMS card

-Best time to visit: March to May and August to November
+• Best time to visit: March to November

-• Distinctive Tibetan culture and traditions that have been preserved over many generations.
+• Distinctive Tibetan culture and traditions have been preserved over many generations.

 • Stunning views of Dhaulagiri and Annapurna, two Himalayan peaks.

-• Shey Phoksundo National Park, home to the captivating Phoksundo Lake.
+• Shey Phoksundo National Park is home to the captivating Phoksundo Lake.

 • Take in dynamic landscapes that range from valleys and forests to mountain passes and glacial terrain.